 Snow is removed from Green Routes so there are no windrows.
 Green Routes are collector routes, meaning they typically have higher traffic volumes and provide access from residential streets to arterial routes, transit routes and schools.
 Removing snow from Green Routes helps to keep traffic moving efficiently after a snowfall.

-These streets are surface plowed to a 5 cm snowpack with windrows on both sides of the street.
+These streets are surface plowed to bare pavement with windrows on both sides of the street.
 Windrows from driveways facing the street are cleared by City crews and added to the existing windrows on the street.

 On Closes and cul-de-sacs, snow is placed in a pile in the centre rather than leaving windrows along the curb.